urgent-challenge/urgent2024_analysis/README.md

 We also calculated the correlation between the human-annotated Mean Opinion Scores (MOS) and different objective metrics on the blind test data.
 The objective metrics include:

 > The <span style="color:#e97c36;">metrics in orange</span> (DNSMOS Pro, UTMOS, WV-MOS, SCOREQ, VQScore, and WADA-SNR) have not been used during the challenge.
+The implementations of these additional metrics are provided in [mos/](mos/).
-The rest are the metrics used officially in the challenge.
+> The rest are the metrics used officially in the challenge, and their implementations are available in [https://github.com/urgent-challenge/urgent2024_challenge/tree/main/evaluation_metrics](https://github.com/urgent-challenge/urgent2024_challenge/tree/main/evaluation_metrics).

 <table>
 <thead>